-- (c) PERSONAL PROPERTY.-The Secretary may acquire personal property associated with, and appropriate for, interpretation of - (d) Conservation Easements and Covenants.-The Secretary is authorized to acquire conservation easements and enter into covenants regarding lands in or adjacent to the Park from willing sellers only.
+(d) CONSERVATION EASEMENTS AND COVENANTS.-The Secretary is authorized to acquire conservation easements and enter into covenants regarding lands in or adjacent to the Park from willing sellers only.
 Such conservation easements and covenants shall have the effect of protecting the scenic, natural, and historic resources on adjacent lands and preserving the natural or historic setting of the Park when viewed from within or outside the Park.

-(e) Support Facilities.-The National Park Service is author-

-ized to acquire from willing sellers, land outside the Park boundary but in close proximity to the Park, for the development of visitor, administrative, museum, curatorial, and maintenance facilities.
+(e) SUPPORT FACILITIES.-The National Park Service is authorized to acquire from willing sellers, land outside the Park boundary but in close proximity to the Park, for the development of visitor, administrative, museum, curatorial, and maintenance facilities.